CDistrict/cProxy/README.md

 # Welcome to cProxy!

-In case you dont know what cProxy is, it is our unblocker website with a built in tab cloak.
-You can access blocked sites without letting your teacher know!.
+In case you dont know what cProxy is, it is our proxy website with a built in tab cloak.
 So what are you waiting for?
 Deploy yours right now!

 ## Deploying cProxy
 Deploying cProxy is very easy.
 You just need to follow these steps.
 Please note that before doing these steps, the repo must be forked.